 To explore our proposed NAS-Bench-Graph, we make in-depth analyses from four perspectives with several interesting observations.
 First, the performance distribution shows that though reasonably effective architectures are common, architectures with extremely good results are rare, and these powerful architectures have diverse efficiencies, as measured by the model latency.
 Therefore, how to find architectures with both high efficiency and effectiveness is challenging.
 Second, the architecture distribution suggests that different graph datasets differ greatly in the macro space and operation choices.
 The cross-datasets correlations further suggest that different graph datasets exhibit complicated patterns and simply transferring the best-performing architectures from similar graph datasets cannot lead to the optimal result.
 Lastly, detailed architecture explorations demonstrate that architecture space exhibits certain degrees of smoothness, which supports the mutation process in evolutionary search strategies, and deeper parts of architectures are more influential than lower parts, which may inspire more advanced reinforcement learning based search strategies.

-To demonstrate the usage of NAS-Bench-Graph, we have integrated it with two representative open libraries: AutoGL~\cite{guan2021autoattend}, the first dedicated library for GraphNAS, and NNI\footnote{https://github.com/microsoft/nni}, a widely adopted library for general NAS.
+To demonstrate the usage of NAS-Bench-Graph, we have integrated it with two representative open libraries: AutoGL~\cite{guan2021autoattend}, the first dedicated library for GraphNAS, and NNI\footnote{\url{https://github.com/microsoft/nni}}, a widely adopted library for general NAS.
 Experiments demonstrate that NAS-Bench-Graph can be easily compatible with different search strategies including random search, reinforcement learning based methods, and evolutionary algorithms.

 Our contributions are summarized as follows. \begin{itemize}[leftmargin = 0.5cm] \item We propose NAS-Bench-Graph, a tailored GraphNAS benchmark that enables fair, fully reproducible, and efficient empirical comparisons for GraphNAS research.
 We are the first to study benchmarking GraphNAS research to the best of our knowledge. \item We have trained and evaluated all GNN architectures in our tailored search space on nine common graph datasets with a unified and principled evaluation protocol.
 Based on our proposed benchmark, the performance of architectures can be directly obtained without repetitive training. \item We make in-depth analyses for our proposed benchmark and showcase how it can be easily compatible with GraphNAS open libraries such as AutoGL and NNI. \end{itemize}